Ticket Reopen

 3. Configure the Flow

-Once you log in to LeadSquared (https://login.leadsquared.com/), to the ticket Reopen Flow –
+Once you log in to LeadSquared (https://login.leadsquared.com/), to configure the ticket Reopen Flow –

-3. On the Reopen Flow page, there are two scenarios –
+2. On the Reopen Flow page, there are three scenarios –

 • Resolved Threshold – The number of days after which a resolved ticket is considered as closed.